NaturaLog-space/LiquidTeflon/README.md

 - Low cost disposable teflon gloves made with alternating layers of butyl rubber and teflon

 - gloves that are dipped for a thin coat then cured in alternating layers of butyl rubber and teflon

+- teflon fabric is waterproof

+- teflon fibers formed from spray curing resin into uv light